uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 Yes, WordPress allows you to password protect pages by default - which includes all photo galleries and content for the entire page.
 Password protection of pages can be turned on and off at any time, with just a few clicks.

-= Can I add a watermark to the photos/slideshows? =
+= Can I add a watermark to the my photos? =

 Yes, you can add text or image watermarks to your gallery images.

-= Can I crop thumbnails? =
+= Can I crop photo thumbnails? =

 Yes, each thumbnail image can be individually adjusted to suit your needs.

 = Is there pagination for photo galleries? =

-Yes, and you can adjust the amount of images to be shown on a page at any time.
+Yes, you can use pagination when displaying thumbnail galleries.
+And you can adjust the amount of photos to be shown on a page at any time.

 = Can I customize the lightbox? =

 Yes, the lightbox can be configured with multiple options directly from the Dashboard, and there are multiple CSS styles which can be applied and modified as well.
+If you want even more options, consider upgrading to NextGEN Pro and useing the NextGEN Pro lightbox.

-= Can I add HTML to the captions? =
+= Can I add HTML to photo captions? =

 Yes, caption areas are fully HMTL capable.